snddude/godot-rigidbody_3d_player/README.md

 The plugin comes with a "player.tscn" scene file located in the "addons/rigidbody_3d_player/resources/scenes/" folder.
 You can use it as is if you don't need any extra functionality.

-**Note:** to see this scene file in the "Instantiate Child Scene..." window, you must check the "Addons" check button, located in it's bottom right corner.
+**Note:** to see this scene file in the "Instantiate Child Scene..." window, you must check the "Addons" checkbutton, located in it's bottom right corner.

 ## License